Dutch resistance: German invasion

 The Dutch succeeded in stopping the German advance for four days.
 By then, the Germans had already invaded some 70% of the country but failed to enter the urban areas to the west.
 The eastern provinces were relatively easy to overrun because they had been deliberately left lightly defended in order to create strategic depth.
 Adolf Hitler, who had expected the occupation to be completed in two hours or a maximum of two days (the invasion of Denmark in April 1940 had taken only one day), ordered Rotterdam to be annihilated to force a breakthrough as the attack was clearly failing on all fronts.
 That led to the Rotterdam Blitz on 14 May that destroyed much of the city centre, killed about 800 people, and left about 85,000 homeless.
 Furthermore, the Germans threatened to destroy every other major city until the Dutch forces capitulated.
 The Dutch military leadership, having lost the bulk of their air force, realized they could not stop the German bombers but managed to negotiate a tactical, instead of national, capitulation, unlike France a few weeks later.
-As a result, the Dutch State, unlike the French State, remained at war with Germany, and the Germans authorities had to ask every individual Dutch soldier to desist from further hostilities as a condition for their release from detention as a prisoner-of-war.
+As a result, the Dutch State, unlike the French State, remained at war with Germany, and the German authorities had to ask every individual Dutch soldier to desist from further hostilities as a condition for their release from detention as a prisoner-of-war.
 The first act of resistance was, therefore, the refusal by members of the Dutch forces to sign any document to that effect.

 The 2,000 Dutch soldiers who died defending their country, together with at least 800 civilians who perished in the flames of Rotterdam, were the first victims of a Nazi occupation that was to last five years.